Rishi556/EngineAirdrop/README.md

 You can see who'll get how much by typing in `airdrop genList`.
 Use this to confirm that each person is getting the correct amount and make the changes if necessary.

-You can also use `airdrop processList` to make sure that all accounts are on steem.
-If an array with names is returned, those are the ones that don't have steem accounts.
+You can also use `airdrop processList` to make sure that all accounts are on hive.
+If an array with names is returned, those are the ones that don't have hive accounts.

 `airdrop help` gives you the help menu.